 (5) If the Treasurer makes an order under subclause (1) the Treasurer is to cause the text of the order to be laid before each House of Parliament or dealt with under section 45A within 14 days after the order is made.

-[Clause 28 inserted by No. 67 of 2004 s.
+[Clause 28 inserted: No. 67 of 2004 s.
 43.]

 29. Criteria for specific exemption orders and class orders